teach-plt/www/README.md

 Questions regarding this class (organization, content, labs) should be asked publicly on the Slack forum in the most cases.
 You are also welcome to answer questions by others.
-Don't give away any lab solutions when you ask or answer questions!
+Do not give away any lab solutions when you ask or answer questions!

 # Lab supervision